ZavgorodnevAAl-T/CodeReviewBench/README.md

 ## Features

-- **⚙️ Configurable Workflows**: Quickly tailor datasets, models, and metrics to your needs
+- **Configurable Workflows**: Quickly tailor datasets, models, and metrics to your needs
-- **📈 Insightful Analytics**: Interactive dashboards to explore aggregate and per-sample results
+- **Insightful Analytics**: Interactive dashboards to explore aggregate and per-sample results
-- **🧩 Plugin Architecture**: Add new LLM backends, tasks, or evaluation strategies in a few lines of code
+- **Plugin Architecture**: Add new LLM backends, tasks, or evaluation strategies in a few lines of code
-- **🚀 Ready-to-Run**: Ships with curated sample dataset and sensible defaults – start benchmarking in seconds
+- **Ready-to-Run**: Ships with curated sample dataset and sensible defaults – start benchmarking in seconds
-- **🔌 Multiple Interfaces**: Web UI (Streamlit), CLI, and REST API (FastAPI)
+- **Multiple Interfaces**: Web UI (Streamlit), CLI, and REST API (FastAPI)

 ## Installation

-### Requirements

-- Python >= 3.10
-- pip

 ### Setup